yannh/redis-dump-go/Readme.md

 Warning: like similar tools, Redis-dump-go does NOT provide Point-in-Time backups.
 Please use [Redis backups methods](https://redis.io/topics/persistence) when possible.

+## Download

+You can download the [latest build from Gitlab](https://gitlab.com/yannhamon/redis-dump-go/-/archive/master/redis-dump-go-master.zip)

 ## Build

 Given a correctly configured Go environment: